monsterxx03/snet/README.md

 If it's first nameserver, dns query will bypass `snet`(since I didn't handle ipv6), you need to disable ipv6 or put it on second line.
 - Chrome's cache for google.com is wired.If you can visit youtube.com or twitter.com, but can't open google.com, try to restart chrome to clean dns cache.
 - cn-dns should be different with the one in your /et/resolv.conf, otherwise dns lookup will by pass snet (iptable rules in SNET chain)
-- Traffic come from docker container will bypass snet.

 ## artilces: